University of Sussex: Controversies

 In March 2025, Sussex was fined £585,000 by the Office for Students (OfS), which said it had failed to uphold freedom of speech in its trans and non-binary equality policy statement passed in 2018.
-The policy stated that course materials should "positively represent trans people" and that "transphobic propaganda" would not be tolerated.
+The statement stated that course materials should "positively represent trans people" and that "transphobic propaganda" would not be tolerated.
 The OfS gave the case of Kathleen Stock as an example of the "chilling effect" this had on expression of lawful views.
-Professor Sasha Roseneil, the university’s vice chancellor claimed "the way the OfS has conducted this investigation has been completely unacceptable, its findings are egregious and concocted, and the fine that is being imposed on Sussex is wholly disproportionate."
-The university initially said that it will legally challenge the penalty in the High Court but, as of November 2025 is yet to do so.
+Professor Sasha Roseneil, the university's vice chancellor claimed "the way the OfS has conducted this investigation has been completely unacceptable, its findings are egregious and concocted, and the fine that is being imposed on Sussex is wholly disproportionate."
+The university challenged the decision with a high court legal case that was heard in February 2026.
+The fine was rejected by the High Court on 29 April 2026 with the High court finding that the trans and non-binary policy was not a governing document and that the OfS was biased during the investigation.